What to expect, after you are expecting…

 As with all health advice, the team at UK Meds thoroughly recommend seeking the advice of your midwife or GP if you are concerned about anything post-birth.

-We are an online pharmacy and lifestyle service where you can order prescription medicines and other products online that are delivered directly to your door, so perfect for those first few weeks when you are nesting with your new-born.
+We are an online clinic and lifestyle service where you can order prescription medicines and other products online that are delivered directly to your door, so perfect for those first few weeks when you are nesting with your new-born.
 As Ronika concluded: “It is so important to be kind to yourself during the first few weeks and months and make life as easy as possible.
 Use UK Meds to have all of your essentials delivered directly to you when you’ve got your hands full.”